panopset/pan/docs/deploy.md

 ## Install Flywheel

-If you do not have Panopset desktop application software installed, go into target and install it using the .deb file you see there.
+If you do not have Panopset desktop application software installed, build it using the [Desktop Applications Build Manual](build.md).

+Then, go into target and install it using the .deb file you see there.

 ## Create user: